 Tour Historic Landmarks

 Make a list of all the historic landmarks in your town, or even neighboring towns, and call them to find out about getting a tour and making sure they are open to the public.
 It’s a great way to get a nice history lesson in with the children.
 And while some of these are indoors, many are outside (like historic parks and memorials), putting you in the sunshine.

 Do your kids hate going to the library during their summer vacation?
 No need to go anywhere to enjoy all their great programs and events!
 Check out your local library to see what kinds of programs they offer, but many (including our local San Diego libraries) are holding free digital events that range from film screenings to storytime for kids of all ages.
 In addition, many classes for adults, such as free yoga, are available.
 Each branch offers different activities and events, so check your local branch to get a list of what’s available to you.

 Summer in the Northern Hemisphere begins on June 21 and ends on September 22.

 Look for Sea Creatures

-One thing that is always fun for my little ones is exploring the tide pools at low tide for various sea creatures.
+One thing that is always fun for my kids, from big to small, is exploring the tide pools at low tide for various sea creatures.
 I love to give my kids a bucket for their oceanic treasures as we look around for crabs, shells, and so much more.
 (If we collect anything that’s alive we always release it back into the pools.)
 For more info, check out this feature on Orange County’s best tide pools.

 Give Back to the Community

 I love this idea so much.
 Have your family volunteer with a great charity this summer.
 There is almost always a summer event to raise awareness that is free to the public.
 If you can’t volunteer because your little ones are too small or you’re concerned about COVID risks, don’t worry, you can still make a donation.
 This is a great way to teach kids about nonprofit groups that are trying to help others.

 Call Your Church